A Room for Shame, by Elle Mae

 There's a silent recognition that most queer Mormons will leave the church eventually.
 This unspoken agreement is carried by active members and burned queer ex-members alike.
 Many queer Mormons struggle in the formative years of their life, torture themselves trying to "make it work," and finally leave as a young adult.
 The solution of "just leaving" will never solve the problem of queer Mormon children.
 Queer Mormon children, who have no adult representation, continue to be born and burned.

 Children are one of the best and worst parts of my ward for me.
-I love their restlessness, sincerity, and spunk.
+I love their restlessness.
+They are sincere.
+And they have so much spunk.
 I love their wiggly little bodies and quick smiles.
-But, sometimes, a quick smile from a 3 year-old is enough to make me hold back tears.
+But, sometimes, a quick smile from a 3-year-old is enough to make me hold back tears.
 Nurseries, around the world, are filled with queer Mormon babies.
 Primary programs, around the world, are filled with little queer Mormon children.
-Your ward, your primary program, your nursery, are no exception.
-It's hard to describe how traumatizing it is to grow up without language to describe your gender and orientation, only to know that it is wrong.
-To be raised in a tight-knit community, want to stay, but not know how.
-To be given a geography of the universe with no space for you.
-To risk rejection by leaders, friends, and family when you make this known.
-To have to comfort your mother who can only understand this as eternal separation from her child.
-Sometimes, when I see little children at church, this all washes over me.
-I can't bear all the ways this church will make them suffer for they reasons they likely don't know yet.
+Your ward, your primary program, your nursery.
+These places are no exception.
+It's hard to describe how traumatizing it is to grow up without language to describe your gender and orientation.
+You only know that it is wrong.
+It's hard to be raised in a tight-knit community and want to stay, but not know how.

 In nurseries, all over the world, the closeted queer Mormon women who care for these little children and teach them the geography of the gospel look exactly like Mormon women who are not queer.